-Arrival Routes (STARs) and Departure Procedures (DPs) simplify and expedite Instrument Flight Rules (IFR) arrival and departure procedures in airspace.
+Arrivals (STARs) and Departure Procedures (DPs) simplify and expedite Instrument Flight Rules (IFR) arrival and departure procedures in airspace.
 As discussed previously, aircraft flying in and out of FLL follow these routes, depending on the operational flow of the Airport.

 It should be noted that the FAA is currently considering improvements to the way that aircraft navigate complex metropolitan areas, such as the South-Central Florida Metroplex.
 While existing procedures are safe, they no longer are the most efficient due to advances in technology.
 The FAA is in the process of developing more direct and efficient satellite-based routes into and out of central and south Florida's major airports.
-While the details are not yet known, implementation of the South-Central Florida Metroplex project does have the potential to alter some of the current operational procedures at FLL.
-The FAA anticipates initiating an environmental review of the South-Central Florida Metroplex project in spring 2019 and making an environmental determination on proposed procedures in 2020, if appropriate.
+Implementation of the South-Central Florida Metroplex project does have the potential to alter some of the current operational procedures at FLL.
+The FAA is preparing an Environmental Assessment of the South-Central Florida Metroplex project and will make an environmental determination on the proposed procedures in 2020, if appropriate.
 After the FAA finalizes and implements the Metroplex procedures, and as needed, the FLL Part 150 Study Noise Exposure Maps and Noise Compatibility Plan can be updated.

-2.5.1 Standard Terminal Arrival Routes
+2.5.1 Standard Terminal Arrivals